 Okinawans practice a mild form of calorie restriction and experience the lowest rates of cancer in the world – especially for breast and prostate cancer.
-In some places in Okinawa the disease is almost unheard of!
-Yet in the west it is one of the most common cancers to afflict men and women.
+In some places in Okinawa, the disease is almost unheard of!
+Yet in the west, it is one of the most common cancers to afflict men and women.
 They maintain a low BMI most of their lives and are free of disease.

 In rodents, calorie restriction can reduce the rate of cancer by half or more.
-One example of this is where researchers took mice that have a mutation are are susceptible to breast cancer, and then they reduced their calories.
+One example of this is where researchers took mice that have a mutation are susceptible to breast cancer, and then they reduced their calories.
 The result: Cancer incidence dropped from 60% to just 0 – 5%.

 The Sun: UV rays can cause two types of cancer: Melanoma and Basal Cell Carcinoma (BCC).
 The former cancer is the worst and is thought to be caused by regular tanning and sunburn.
-It’s one of the most deadliest cancers, but almost completely avoidable by protecting your skin.
+It’s one of the deadliest cancers, but almost completely avoidable by protecting your skin.
 Also, the sun will really age your skin too!
 So make sure you use sun protection and get your vitamin D from supplements if you need to.

 Radiation: There are different types of radiation and it causes double-strand breaks in the DNA and the DNA repair mechanisms are unable to properly reconstruct the DNA and repair it properly.
 As the DNA is instructions to create proteins in the body, any mutations that occur in critical genes to sustaining life will ultimately be very harmful and deadly.

 Viruses and Bacteria: One of the most common stomach cancers is caused by a bacteria known as H.pylori.
 A lot of people carry this bug and sometimes there are no symptoms, but it can survive in stomach acid and cause inflammation and damage to DNA.
-Another virus that affect women is cervical cancer and this can be protected against by using the vaccine that is available to protect against HPV.
+Another virus that affects women is cervical cancer and this can be protected against by using the vaccine that is available to protect against HPV.

 Hormones: IGF-1 is required by the body and is mainly responsible for normal cell proliferation.
-When we produce too much of it though, we can get into a state where the cell are proliferating in a hyper-state and this increase the risk of DNA mutations and cancer.
+When we produce too much of it though, we can get into a state where the cell is proliferating in a hyper-state and this increase the risk of DNA mutations and cancer.
 In animals that have mutations to the IGF-1 receptor, they are immune to cancer.
 The same goes for people with Laron syndrome!
 They have almost no detectable IGF-1 and not one person with the disease has ever died of cancer.
 So lowering IGF-1 to about 150 (the lower end of the reference range) is a sensible thing to do.
 In animals, lower IGF-1 is thought to be partly responsible for the longevity advantage from calorie restriction.

 Testosterone is an anabolic hormone and required for significant muscle growth.
-Unfortunately it also increases mTOR and this may have a role in cancer.
+Unfortunately, it also increases mTOR and this may have a role in cancer.
 Testosterone is also largely responsible for prostate cancer which is hormone-dependent.
-Calorie restriction can lower testosterone in people that practice it, but still maintain high enough levels to feel energetic and not have any issues.
+Calorie restriction can lower testosterone in people that practice it, but still, maintain high enough levels to feel energetic and not have any issues.

 Estrogen is responsible for breast cancer in women and is lowered by calorie restriction.
 Calorie restriction might be one of the most effective ways to prevent breast cancer.
 For a woman, it is important that she eat healthy from a young age.

-Toxic chemicals: These can be found in foods, sweeteners and are typically labelled on the back of products with names that you can’t even pronounce.
+Toxic chemicals: These can be found in foods, sweeteners and are typically labeled on the back of products with names that you can’t even pronounce.
 There is some debate over whether not food additives cause cancer, but in some cases like exposure BPA from plastics can cause cancer.
 Since nature gives us all the sweetness we need, why not sweeten up things naturally?
 And store products safely… Or simply eat fresh!